ansforge/SAMU-Hub-Sante/hub/infra/README.md

 # Find/build the correct Custom Resource Definition yaml and install it
 # https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples
+kubectl apply -f rabbitmq.yaml
+# remove load balancer cleanup finalizer
+# CAUTION: this will prevent the load balancer from being deleted when the service is deleted
+# it is NOT the default behaviour, and probably not the good practice
+# we shouLd consider it as temporary
-kubectl apply -f rabbitmq.yaml helm upgrade -i hubsante-topology ./rabbitmq/hubsante-topology
+kubectl patch svc rabbitmq -n rabbitmq -p '{\"metadata\":{\"finalizers\": []}}' --type=merge helm upgrade -i hubsante-topology ./rabbitmq/hubsante-topology
 ```